 9. Deep-Fried Flat Bread (Lángos)

 If you want something bready instead of meaty, try this fried flatbread.
-In Hungary, you’ll find that Lángos more of a street food than a meal you’ll also find in many Hungarian restaurants.
+In Hungary, you’ll find that Lángos is more of a street food than a meal you’ll also find in many Hungarian restaurants.
 It is crispy on the outside while soft on the inside.
 Many people love to eat it with cheese sprinkled on top.
 You could also eat it with sour cream for a bit of extra flavor.

 10. Pasta With Cottage Cheese (Túrós Csusza)